erelsgl/limdu/README.md

 	intentClassifierCopy.trainOnline("I want an elm tree", "elm");
 	intentClassifierCopy.classifyAndLog("I want doughnut and elm tree");  // ['dnt','elm']

 CAUTION: Serialization was not tested for all possible combinations of classifiers and enhancements.
-Use carefully!
+Test well before use!

 ## Cross-validation